 Rule of law and judicial independence

-EBRO’s distinguished lawyers and practitioners are able to offer independent and credible assessments of the strengths and weaknesses of existing state and judicial institutions.
+EBRO’s distinguished lawyers and practitioners can offer independent and credible assessments of the strengths and weaknesses of existing state and judicial institutions.
 These assessments draw on international best practice and can provide a road map for institutional reform through restructuring, policy and training.

 Good governance

-EBRO’s team and consultant network have a unique collective expertise in the conduct of internal investigations and public inquiries.
+EBRO’s team and consultant network have a unique collective expertise in the conduct of research, internal investigations and public inquiries.
 Whether acting for a state, a government department, a company or an NGO, our lawyers and investigators have been directly involved in some of the most sensitive and far-reaching investigations and inquiries in recent years.
-These vary from allegations of widespread corruption (in government or sports) to investigations into coups d’etat and mass killings; from inquiries into the handling of natural disasters to the recovery of stolen assets.
+These vary from allegations of widespread corruption (in government or sports), to investigations into coups d’état, mass killings, the handling of natural disasters, and the recovery of stolen assets.
 EBRO offers a comprehensive service for public and private investigation, with the highest levels of independence, integrity and credibility.

 Anti-corruption, money-laundering and asset recovery